Geometrical aspects of entropy production in stochastic thermodynamics based on Wasserstein distance: Discussion

 If we consider thermodynamics based on information geometry, we can consider not only stochastic thermodynamics for the Fokker-Planck equation~\cite{ito2020stochastic} but also stochastic thermodynamics for the Markov jump process~\cite{ito2018stochastic1} and chemical thermodynamics for the rate equation~\cite{yoshimura2020information}.
 Thus, it might be interesting to seek a correspondence of the $L^2$-Wasserstein distance for the Markov jump process and the rate equation.
 Indeed, T. Van Vu and Y. Hasegawa derived a generalization of thermodynamic speed limits for the Markov jump process~\cite{Van2021geometrical}, then a thermodynamic correspondence of the $L^2$-Wasserstein distance for the Markov jump process might be the distance discussed in Ref.~\cite{Van2021geometrical}.
+Moreover, our result is based on the setting of the overdamped Langevin equation, where the entropy production rate is given by the mean local velocity.
+Thus, it is interesting to generalize our result for the underdamped Langevin equation or the generalized Langevin equation for a non-Markovian process.

-In nonequilibrium steady state, the quantity $\sigma^{\rm rot}_t$ might play an important role.
-Under the existence of the non-potential force, the entropy production rate is generally decomposed into two non-negative parts, the Wasserstein part $(d\mathcal{L}_t/dt)^2 /(\mu T)$ and the excess part $\sigma^{\rm rot}_t$.
-This fact is very similar to the case of the steady state thermodynamics~\cite{Hatano2001steady}, where the entropy production is decomposed into the excess entropy production and the house keeping heat.
+In a nonequilibrium steady state, the quantity $\sigma^{\rm rot}_t$ might play an important role.
+Under the existence of the non-potential force, the entropy production rate is generally decomposed into two non-negative parts, the Wasserstein part $(d\mathcal{L}_t/dt)^2 /(\mu T)$ and the non-potential part $\sigma^{\rm rot}_t$.
+This fact is very similar to the case of the steady state thermodynamics~\cite{Hatano2001steady}, where the entropy production is decomposed into the excess entropy production and the housekeeping heat.